-While adventure stories were written for boys, domestic stories were written for girls.
-This pretty much goes without saying.
+While adventure stories were originally written for boys, domestic dramas were written for girls.

 For more on the major plot shapes in children’s literature see this post.